NateAustin/fmod-jni/README.md

 * The SWIG source file is fmodjni.i, in the project root.
 SWIG can do a bunch of complicated stuff, and I am a NOOB at it.
 * once you've run swig you'll need to regenerate the dynamic libs for your OS(es).
 I don't have any kind of build system for this yet, I've just been pressing rebuild in Visual Studio and manually copying files around.
 Honestly I really don't know the right way to do it so I'd appreciate some advice.
 What kind of build script do people use when working on cross platform c++ and java?

+## Roadmap and TODO
+* Mac Support!
+This is next!
+* I'd like to eliminate unnecessary memory allocation in the java api.
+** Right now we allocate single-element arrays in many functions in order to retrieve values.
+These arrays could be just live on the API objects, or pooled.
+We maybe need to make a decision about thread safety for this.
+** Pool our API objects (EventDescription!
+EventInstance!) to avoid garbage collection hitches.
+Get our new calls down to zero when just playing sounds that are already loaded.
+* I want Vectors in particular to be more idiomatic, since this is basically the only thing I use.
+It should be possible to use SWIG %extend to do this, right?
+(So that we don't need yet another java object layer.)
+* Build out more of the API and make it nicer.. what's our priority?
+What will actually be used?

 ## License
 Copyright 2015 Nate Austin